 Drugs are killing Americans in record numbers, but not everyone is being hit equally hard.
 Police and public-health workers battling the problem near Interstate Highway I-65—which runs south-to-north through Alabama, Tennessee, Kentucky and Indiana—are at its front lines.
 The highway is a supply line favored by Mexican cartels flooding Appalachia and the Midwest.

-On February 1, 1890, Helen Potts, a young woman of wealth and privilege overdosed on morphine and died while attending a prestigious New York City finishing school.
-Her husband, a handsome med student named Carlyle Harris whom she had married in secret, had prescribed her some pills containing the drug after she complained to him about chronic headaches.
+Helen Potts, a young woman of wealth and privilege overdosed on morphine and died in 1890 while attending a prestigious finishing school.
+Her husband, Carlyle Harris, a med student whom she had married in secret, had prescribed her some pills containing the drug.
 But the pills contained enough morphine to kill a person—and Harris knew it.
-It was his plan all along.